Recognition & Sponsorship

 New student organizations must apply to be registered with the university through the LEAD Center.
 Applications will be considered during the first couple weeks of every semester.
 There are several steps to becoming a LEAD Center recognized Registered Student Organization (RSO):

-- Complete the new organization interest form by navigating to the LEAD Center website under Forms & Documents.
+- Complete the new organization interest form (will be available closer to the start of the Spring semester).

 - The LEAD Center front desk staff will contact you via e-mail to set up the one-hour appointment at least 3 business days after your interest form has been submitted.
 Prior to the meeting, you will be required to provide a draft constitution.